Health officials express concerns over recent outbreaks of measles and chickenpox.

 New York state health officials warn people that measles is one of the most contagious viruses on Earth and, as a result, 90 percent of unvaccinated people exposed to the virus contract it.

 The recently warned that reported cases of measles spiked in 2017 because multiple countries — due to gaps in vaccination coverage — experienced severe outbreaks of the preventable disease.

 WHO estimates 110,000 died from measles last year.

 Overall, reported cases have increased by more that 30 percent across the globe since 2016.

-The worst appears to be happening in the Americas, the eastern Mediterranean region, and Europe, according to a new report by leading health organizations.
+The worst appears to be happening in the Americas, the eastern Mediterranean region, and Europe, according to a by leading health organizations.

 In some countries, such as Afghanistan — which leads the globe in measles infection rates — access to potentially life-saving medicine is in short supply and hard to come by.